Douglas-042/douglas-042/README.md

 - **ShimCache is not execution evidence** — it shows a file was *seen* by the system.
 This is a common misreading.
 - Long commands truncated in the report are marked `...[+N chars]`.
+- PowerShell 4.0 runs in a reduced fallback mode for Server 2012 R2; some modules collect less.
+The report says so when this happens.

 ## License